ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Magnesium?

 Albion® Magnesium Bisglycinate Chelate Buffered is our top-ranked form of Magnesium.
-It holds T1 Preferred status in our formulary, indicating High Absorption bioavailability based on peer-reviewed absorption research.
+It is FormulaForge's preferred form, indicating High Absorption bioavailability based on peer-reviewed absorption research.
 We ranked 12 forms to determine this.

-What is the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Taurate?
+What is the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Malate?

-Albion® Magnesium Bisglycinate Chelate Buffered has significantly higher bioavailability than Taurate.
-Taurate is commonly found in lower-cost supplements but is absorbed less efficiently by the body.
-Albion® Magnesium Bisglycinate Chelate Buffered is T1 Preferred in our formulary; Taurate is T4 Mapped, meaning it gets dose-converted to a higher-quality form when possible.
+Albion® Magnesium Bisglycinate Chelate Buffered has significantly higher bioavailability than Malate.
+Malate is commonly found in lower-cost supplements but is absorbed less efficiently by the body.
+Albion® Magnesium Bisglycinate Chelate Buffered is FormulaForge's preferred form; Malate is a mapped form, meaning it gets dose-converted to a higher-quality form when possible.

 Which form of Magnesium has the best absorption?

-Albion® Magnesium Bisglycinate Chelate Buffered has the best absorption of all ranked Magnesium forms, earning an High Absorption bioavailability rating.
+Albion® Magnesium Bisglycinate Chelate Buffered has the best absorption of all ranked Magnesium forms, scoring at the top of our 100-point absorption rating.
 Absorption varies significantly between forms — up to several-fold differences have been documented in clinical research.

 How does FormulaForge rank Magnesium forms?

 We score each form using a four-factor model: bioavailability percentage (40 pts), formulary tier (25 pts), bioavailability multiplier vs. gold standard (20 pts), and bioavailability tier classification (15 pts).
 Scores are out of 100.
-Our formulary is reviewed by Dr. Brennan Commerford, Chiropractic Physician.
+FormulaForge's rankings are reviewed by Dr. Brennan Commerford, D.C.

 Ready to formulate with Magnesium?